-The successful capacity auction participants that received a capacity obligation and their respective total capacity obligations in each zone; and
+The successful capacity auction participants that received a capacity obligation and their respective total capacity obligations in each zone.

-The total enrolled capacity of each capacity auction participant by obligation type and zone or external interface, as applicable.

 The IESO will also issue confidential post-auction reports to each capacity auction participant with the following information for each capacity auction resource:

-capacity obligation(s);
+capacity obligation(s), and cleared ICAP as calculated pursuant to Ch.
+7, s.
+18.8 of the market rules

 the capacity auction clearing price applicable to the capacity auction resource, and;